jgravelle/pocketgroq/README.md

 #### Option 2: Install from Source

-If you want to use the latest development version or contribute to PocketGro, you can install it from the source:
+If you want to use the latest development version or contribute to PocketGroq, you can install it from the source:

 1. Clone the repository: